Samsung's foldable will be a tablet you can fold into your pocket

-Samsung's long-rumored foldable phone still hasn't shown up, but its mobile chief offered one compelling case for a product that could easily be written off as a gimmick.
+Samsung's long-rumored foldable phone still hasn't appeared, but its mobile chief offered one compelling case for a product that could easily be written off as a gimmick.

 D.J.
 Koh, CEO of Samsung's mobile business, said you'll be able to use the device as a tablet with multitasking capability before being able to fold it up into a more portable phone.